Our Story

 A community champion

-CASA was incorporated in 1981 as an emergency shelter to accommodate 22 participants, children’s programs, and an Outreach department to provide support groups and peer counseling, and the fundraising groundwork was laid in order develop a 30 bed shelter, which opened in 1992.
+CASA was incorporated in 1981 as an emergency domestic violence shelter to accommodate 22 participants, children’s programs, and an outreach department to provide support groups and peer counseling.
+The fundraising groundwork was laid to open a 30-bed shelter in 1992.

 Under the leadership of Linda A. Osmundson, CASA grew to include enhanced support groups, a 24-hour domestic violence hotline, outreach services, training for law enforcement and other community members, and youth programs such as the Peacemakers Program teaching violence prevention in Pre-K through 8th grade classes.
 CASA Collections Thrift Shoppe was opened in 1998 to collect items for domestic violence survivors and raise funds for CASA.

-In July 2015, CASA opened the doors to a newly constructed 133-bed domestic violence center.
-In addition to providing safe refuge to more than three times as many people at a time than before, it adds an integrated array of on-site support services such as a resource center and rapid re-housing program to help domestic violence survivors attain safety and economic opportunity.
+CASA opened the doors to a newly constructed 99+ bed domestic violence center in July, 2015.
+In addition to providing safe refuge to more than three times as many people than before, it adds an integrated array of on-site support services such as a resource center and rapid re-housing program to help domestic violence survivors attain safety and economic opportunity.

-CASA is currently led by CEO Lariana Forsythe, an experienced executive with more than two decades in the nonprofit sector.
+In July 2017, Lariana Forsythe, an experienced executive with more than two decades in the nonprofit sector, became the organization’s Chief Executive Officer

 21-22 Audit Report